mo-zag/example-ruby-project/README.md

 # Challenge project

-Download or checkout project navigate to the directory of downloaded project
+Download or checkout project navigate to the directory you downloaded the project in.

 **run:** `bundle install`

-There a file **run.rb** which has the following examples also these examples are also testing **checkout_spec.rb** file
+File **run.rb** which has the following examples just as quick test, also these examples are fully testing in rspec **checkout_spec.rb** file

 <pre lang="no-highlight"><code>
 Test data